 For some birds, such as northern flickers, plumage differences between sexes is much more subtle.

-- Additional woodpeckers that have only minor differences between males and females, such as the extent of color on the head or face
+- Other woodpeckers that have only minor differences between males and females, such as the extent of color on the head or face

-- Some hummingbirds where males tend to have colorful gorgets while females have plain throats, though the rest of the plumage may be similar
+- Some hummingbirds where males have colorful gorgets while females have plain throats, though the rest of the plumage may be similar

 - Parrot species that have identical plumage though the size and color of the cere can be used for sex determination